-Not only did the President issue far more significant commutations of sentence than those recommended by the Government, but he failed to provide lesser commutations for those convicted of sexual violations or domestic violence, as recommended by the Government.
-It is also worrying that the President of the Republic has not taken into consideration the observations and the recommendations of the Prime Minister about the prisoner Rogério Lobato.
+Not only did the President issue far more significant commutations of sentence than those recommended by the Government, but he failed to provide lesser commutations for those convicted of sexual violations or domestic violence. recommended bv as Government.
+It is also worrying that the President of the Republic has consideration observations into the recommendations of the Prime Minister about the prisoner Rogério Lobato, thereby demonstrating his intention of not applying the requirement prescribed in article 2 of the Presidential Decree which stipulates that "the concession of pardon remains dependent on good prison behavior" and thus strengthens the argument that he did not hear the Government (see Anex).